charliecalvert/CloudNotes/Assignments/Docker/OldDockerMakeHtml.md

 Map a drive on server to your container so you don't have save the container if you make changes:

     docker run -p 80:80 -d -v /Users/dan/site:/var/www/site mysite

+## Create Ubuntu Image

+Take a snapshot of Pristine Lubuntu before installing Docker.

+You can install the JsObjects development environment with this command:

+    docker pull charliecalvert/bcode:bcoder

+Create the Ubuntu container:

+    docker pull ubuntu
+    # launch container
+    docker run -it ubuntu

+Then prepare the container:

+    # Add sudo command to your container
+    apt-get update && apt-get install -y sudo && rm -rf /var/lib/apt/lists/* apt-get install git
+    apt-get install ssh
+    adduser bcuser
+    usermod -aG sudo bcuser
+    su bcuser
+    sudo apt-get update

+For the user set the full name to bcuser and the password to bcuser.

+Now sign in as that user and navigate to the home directory:

+    su bcuser
+    cd

+Create the SSH key pair as described in [elvenware](https://www.elvenware.com/cloud-guide/SshFtpsPutty.html#sshKeys)